jcarlos-prieto/niliBOX/README.md

 - Languages: Files of type .qm containing the translation of the core application and drivers into different languages
 - Themes: Files of proprietary format (.set) describing the appearance of the core application and modules.

-This is a general description of each file and directory:
+This is a general description of each file and directory n the source code provided:
 - *source:* The source code of the core application.
 This directory also contains the source code of the third party libraries used: libusb, Oboe and USB Serial for Android.
 - *resources:* The source code of the resources (drivers, languages and themes), QML components used by the modules, resource configuration files (.set) and some additional files needed.
-The scripts contained in this directory are used for the precompilation of the resources and they are explained in the 'Compilation' section.
+The scripts contained in this directory are used for the precompilation of the resources and they are explained in the [Compilation](#compilation) section.
 - *platforms:* Specific files for the distribution on the different platforms supported.
 The directories for Android and iOS also include some specific source files which are included in the main project.
 - *distrib:* Scripts to create distribution packages for each operating system.
 - *CMakeLists.txt:* The main project configuration file.
 - *release-notes.txt:* The release notes of this version.

 ## Compilation
 The first step to compile the application is installing the Qt Framework (version 6.7.3 recommended).
 You can download the Open Source version from [here](https://www.qt.io/download-qt-installer-oss).
 Always include the additional libraries 'Qt Multimedia' and 'Qt Serial Port' when installing the Qt Framework.

 Depending on the operating system, different options can be chosen.
 This is a description of my compilation stack: